plausible/docs/docs/plausible-script.md

 <img alt="Plausible Analytics" src={useBaseUrl('img/list-of-sites.png')} />

 Hover over your website name and click on the "**Settings**" icon on the right hand side of the domain name you'd like to get the snippet for.
-Then scroll down to the "**Javascript snippet**" section on the following page.
+Then scroll down to the "**JavaScript snippet**" section on the following page.

 <img alt="Your Plausible Analytics tracking script" src={useBaseUrl('img/javascript-snippet.png')} />